Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Semantical Investigations

-Finally, we can speculate the existence of other interesting `negation-like' connectives by composing operators with each other.
-Consider, as an illustration, the negation(-like) operators: $\bneg^{\I\C} \equdef \I \,\circ\, \supdc{\C}$ and $\bneg^{\C\I} \equdef \C \,\circ\, \supdc{\I}$.
-Preliminary computer-supported experiments \cite{AFP} have shown that, by restricting with the suitable (e.g.\ Kuratowski) conditions, we can obtain several potentially useful kinds of paradefinite logics.
-Generally speaking, operators defined according to the schema: $\bneg^{X} \equdef \lambda A. ~g(\C,\bcmpl)(A)$, where $g(\C,\bcmpl)$ is an arbitrary composition of $\C$ and $\bcmpl$, where the latter appears an odd number of times, are expected to behave as negation(-like) operators.
-Recalling the limiting result by Kuratowski mentioned in \S\ref{sec:preliminaries}, it follows that we can define at most seven different negations in this way.
-However, recall that Kuratowski's result was obtained for fully constrained closure operators.
-We can thus expect to see this number increase as we weaken those restrictions.
-Since this can be done in many different ways, we consider this a potentially interesting topic for future computer-supported investigations.
+Finally, we can speculate on the existence of other interesting negation-like connectives obtained by composing operators with each other.
+Consider, for example, the negation(-like) operators: $\bneg^{\I\C} \equdef \I \,\circ\, \supdc{\C}$ and $\bneg^{\C\I} \equdef \C \,\circ\, \supdc{\I}$ for operators $\C$ and $\I$ (either both being primitive or one defined in terms of the other).
+Preliminary computer-assisted experiments \cite{AFP} have shown that, by imposing suitable axiomatic (e.g, Kuratowski) conditions on the operators, we can obtain several potentially useful kinds of paradefinite logics in this way.
+Generally speaking, operations defined according to the schema: $\bneg^{X} \equdef \lambda A. ~g(\C,\bcmpl)(A)$, where $g(\C,\bcmpl)$ is an arbitrary composition of $\C$ and $\bcmpl$, with the latter appearing an odd number of times, are expected to behave as negation(-like) operators.
+Recalling the limiting result by Kuratowski mentioned in \S\ref{sec:preliminaries}, it follows that we can define at most seven different negations in this manner, restricting ourselves to only one primitive operator (either $\C$ or $\I$).
+However, keep in mind that Kuratowski's result was obtained for fully constrained (closure) operators.
+We can therefore anticipate this number to increase as we relax those restrictions.
+Another viable alternative involves working with several suitably interrelated \textit{primitive} operators (as in the \textit{bi-topological Boolean algebras} studied by Rauszer \cite{rauszer1974semi}).
+Given the multitude of ways these extensions can be performed, we consider this a potentially interesting topic for future computer-assisted investigations.